chiradeep/netscaler-aws-automation/scenarios/autoscale_vpx_2/README.md

 	- DynamoDb table for Mutual exclusion
 	- VPC Endpoint to AWS S3, allowing workload autoscaling lambda access to S3 [`vpc_endpoint.tf`]
 	- A periodic CloudWatch event (see `invoke.tf`) that triggers the workload autoscaling ambda function every 5 minutes.
 This is to provoke the initial VPX LB configuration.
 The periodic invocation should also take care of those scenarios where the regular lambda invocation failed due to various reasons
+* Weblog clients (one per VPX) and a lambda function to auto-scale them as VPX instances come and go.
+The Weblog instances periodically move their logs to an S3 bucket
 * A Linux jumpbox in the public subnet with security group rules allowing it access to the VPX private ENIs and ssh access from the Internet.
 Jumpbox has an auto-assigned public IP.[`jumpbox.tf`]

 <img src="../../docs/vpx_autoscale.png" width="720"/>